hazaelsan/ssh-relay/README.md

   * Version 1 is supported by the Cookie Server, though this version is deprecated.
 * Supports WebSockets for the SSH transport (via `/connect`).
   * The older XHR-based method (via `/read` and `/write`) is NOT supported.
-* Configuration is done almost entirely via [protobuf messages](https://developers.google.com/protocol-buffers/).
+* Configuration is done almost entirely via [protobuf messages](https://protobuf.dev/).
-* TLS is **required** for all operations, though its options are configurable.
+* TLS is now optional for all operations, its options are configurable.

 ## Building